aftersound/weave/docs/data-insight-delivery-solution.md

 # Deliver Data Insights to Product Experiences at Scale

-This article is about solution that delivers data insights to product experience, the focuses are A and B and C in diagram below.
+This article is about solution that delivers data insights to product experiences, the focuses are A and B and C in diagram below.

 ![](diagrams/INSIGHT-DELIVERY-IN-THE-BIG-PICTURE.png)